Sonneberg I

 Sonneberg I is an electoral constituency (German: Wahlkreis) represented in the Landtag of Thuringia.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 19.
 It covers the southern part of the Sonneberg district, including the city of Sonneberg.

-Sonneberg I was created for the 1994 state election.
-Since 2009, it has been represented by Beate Meißner of the Christian Democratic Union (CDU).
+Sonneberg I was created for the 1994 Thuringian state election.
+Since 2024, it has been represented by Jürgen Treutler of Alternative for Germany (AfD).

 Geography

 As of the 2019 state election, Sonneberg I covers the southern part of the Sonneberg district, specifically the municipalities of Bachfeld, Föritztal, Frankenblick, Schalkau, and Sonneberg.

 Members

-The constituency has been held by the Christian Democratic Union since its creation in 1994.
-Its first representative was Christine Zitzmann, who served from 1994 to 2009.
-Since 2009, it has been represented by Beate Meißner.
+The constituency was held by the Christian Democratic Union from its creation in 1994 until 2024.
+Its first representative was Christine Zitzmann, who served from 1994 to 2009, and then Beate Meißner until 2024.
+Jürgen Treutler of the Alternative for Germany gained the seat in 2024.